Ethra8/festival-tickets-sale/README.md

    + Google Drive API
    + Google Sheets API

-4. Enable APIs and services: Click on 'more products' dropdown, and select 'APIs and Services', then 'Library', and type 'Google Drive API' on the search bar, and enable it.
+4. On the project page, to enable APIs and services: Click on 'more products' dropdown, and select 'APIs and Services', then 'Library', and type 'Google Drive API' on the search bar, and enable it.
 ![image](https://github.com/Ethra8/music-festival/assets/80659091/ff6e9511-3646-4446-ab42-3b926e1e9d67)

 ![image](https://github.com/Ethra8/music-festival/assets/80659091/1a841a3a-6075-42c3-8aad-5801c7c6766c)